Yokosuka is located in the central part of the Miura Peninsula, Kanagawa Prefecture.

-Japanese and American culture truly do mix in Dobuita Street, located close to the U.S. military base.
+Japanese and American cultures truly do mix in Dobuita Street, located close to the U.S. military base.
 The street offers a line of shops, cafes, and bars which are favored by both American and Japanese sailors.
 Also, unique vintage cloth shops and military-themed fashion retailers draw many curious visitors.
 The Yokosuka jacket, called Sukajan, is made with local embroidery and is a famous fashion item from Yokosuka.
 We’ll check out some special foods on this street later.
-The area is lively at night; the bars packed with locals, sailors, and international travelers.
+The area is lively at night; the bars are packed with locals, sailors, and international travelers.

 3. Verny Park

 This elegant park with a large fountain is located near Shioiri station.
-The Verny Park is a great place for taking a waterfront stroll, especially in rose-blossoming season.
+Verny Park is a great place for taking a waterfront stroll, especially in the rose-blossoming season.
 Enjoy the scent of the flowers and the port view!

-Sarushima is a private island and can be accessed by a ferry from Mikasa park.
+Sarushima is a private island and can be accessed by ferry from Mikasa park.
 It takes 10 minutes to get there.
 Sarushima is the only uninhabited island in Tokyo Bay.
 People visit the island to enjoy barbecues, fishing, walking around the heritage sites, and swimming in the summer.